Skip to main content

 Distinct from other types of breast cancer, lobular carcinoma cells have a unique pattern of invasion, often spreading out rather than forming a defined mass or lump.
 This can result in the affected area feeling different from the surrounding breast tissue, presenting as a thickening or fullness instead of a palpable lump.

-What are the symptoms of Invasive Lobular Carcinoma?
+What are symptoms of ILC?

 Symptoms of ILC may include: